 I haven’t been able to find any official reports on shut downs of some of the blowjob hot tocs, but I have it on good authority that most of the more well known places have been raided and closed.
 Will they reopen?
 I have no way of knowing.

 It’s almost impossible for outsiders to know exactly what’s going on.
 One thing is to be sure though, it’s not a fun time to be in the market for sexual services in Ho Chi Minh City.
-Sure there is still plenty available off the beaten path, but it’s going to be tougher and more expensive than ever for most.
-With nearby Thailand so close by with it’s widespread sex industry it seems ridiculous that this sort of thing would be happening.
+Sure there is still plenty available off the beaten path.
+But it’s going to be tougher and more expensive than ever for most.

+Of course Thailand is nearby with a massive sex industry.
 One certainly could argue that Thailand and Vietnam are totally different countries.
 That is indeed true.
-However, with recent discussions among government officials over legalizing prostitution in Vietnam and the revelation that “many sex workers in HCMC do it by choice,” the recent busts seem even more absurd.
+However, with recent discussions among government officials over legalizing prostitution in Vietnam and the revelation that “many sex workers in HCMC do it by choice,” the recent busts seem somewhat absurd.

 My position continues to be that once and for all, worldwide, prostitution should be legal.
 That’s no real surprise, right?

-A few months ago I made a post entitled “where to get a happy ending massage in America” in which I expressed my disgust in the seemingly never ending number of stings and busts in the United States and announced that I would no longer post reviews of massage parlors in the land of the free.
-I have stuck to that.
-When it comes to various parts of Asia and the rest of the world, I have to weigh the pros and cons of everything.
-The last thing I want to do is cause problems for any working women (and that is who suffers most from these kinds of crackdowns).
+A few months ago I made a post entitled “where to get a happy ending massage in America” in which I expressed my disgust in the seemingly never ending number of stings and busts in the United States.

 I will continue to provide as much information as I can, all followed of course by the disclaimer at the bottom of each page that the material here is “purely fictional and intended only as adult entertainment.”